KVAFSBidarCS/Simple-Interest/README.md

-# Simple-Intrest
+# Simple-Interest
 In this assignment we will learn about how to define and call functions Tasks to be carried out for successful submission of assignment
-1. open simple_intrest.py file
+1. open simple_interest.py file
 2. complete the definition of simple_intrest.py file. i.e. replace the pass statements with relevant code for calculation of simple intrest and return the calculated simple intrest.
 3. In Main: input the values of p, r and t call the simpleInt function and pass the input values.